OmooLab/Omoospace/docs/omoospace.md

 In the above example, `BloodCells_RBC.fbx` and `BloodCells_WBC.fbx` come from `BloodCells.blend`. `RBC`, and `WBC` are subsets of `BloodCells.blend`.
 You can easily guess the relationship between them by their filenames.

-In some cases, content is a collection of multiple files. e.g., a 3d model with textures or an image sequence of render output.
+In some cases, one content is a collection of multiple files. e.g., a 3d model with textures or an image sequence of render output.
 Those sub-file names do not necessarily contain route names, as they are with their root directory, which already hints at its source.
 As the example below, the texture filename does not need to have `Organs`, because you wouldn't use those textures without the mesh.

 ```shell
 |-- Contents